SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 | SAP Business Application Studio | sapappstudio| build-default         | 2 Users                         | 2 Users                          | 2 Users                            |
 | SAP Build Work Zone, Standard Edition | SAPLaunchpad | build-default            | 100 Active Users                | 100 Active Users                 | 500 Active Users                   |

 > Note: The table outlines SAP BTP service plans used in SAP BTP environments for test, demo, and development.
 In productive environments, use the SAP HANA Cloud service plan 'hana' and the Cloud Logging service plan 'standard'.
 The Cloud Logging service plan 'dev' requires 95 capacity units (CUs), and the service plan 'standard' requires 538 CUs.
+In our setup, a 16 GB instance is sufficient for SAP HANA Cloud.

 # Information on Versions and What's New

-The SAP Help page ["What's New for SAP Business Technology Platform"](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?clear=all&locale=en-US) allows you to subscribe for updates.
+[What's New for SAP Business Technology Platform](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?clear=all&locale=en-US) on SAP Help Portal provides an overview of the new and changed features for SAP BTP.
+You can subscribe to receive updates.

+In the next chapter, you will [learn more about the architecture of the sample application](./03-Architecture.md).